Kurdistan Communities Assembly

 Who Are The Kurds?

 The Kurds constitute one of the oldest Indigenous peoples of the Middle East, a nation bound by language, historical consciousness, and a shared cultural inheritance rooted in the rugged highlands of Kurdistan.
 Numbering roughly forty million people, they represent the largest stateless nation in the world.
-Kurdish belongs to the Iranic branch of the Indo-European language family and encompasses several major dialect groups, most prominently Kurmanji, Sorani, and Zazaki.
-Across these linguistic variations persists a recognisable civilisational continuum expressed through literature, folklore, and deeply embedded social traditions.
+Kurdish language encompasses several major dialect groups, most prominently Kurmanji, Sorani, and Zazaki.
+Across these linguistic variations persists a recognizable civilizational continuum expressed through literature, folklore, and deeply embedded social traditions.
 For centuries Kurdish society has cultivated a resilient culture of collective solidarity, poetic expression, music, and defiance against domination by external powers.
 The Kurdish experience has been profoundly shaped by the partition of their homeland among four states: Turkey, Syria, Iraq, and Iran.
-Within each of these political systems Kurds have faced differing forms of marginalisation, repression, and negotiation for recognition.
+Within each of these political systems Kurds have faced differing forms of marginalization, repression, and negotiation for recognition.
 Yet the Kurdish national consciousness has endured across these imposed frontiers.
 In recent decades, substantial Kurdish diasporas have emerged across Europe and North America, where communities continue to preserve language, cultural memory, and political aspirations while advocating internationally for the rights, dignity, and self-determination of the Kurdish people.

 Where is Kurdistan